Wisdom Teeth Removal and Care

 We’ll Start with an Oral Examination

-In order to evaluate the state of your wisdom teeth, we’ll first do a thorough examination and take x-rays of your mouth.
+In order to evaluate the state of your wisdom teeth, we’ll first do a thorough examination and take x-rays of your mouth, when needed.
 This will help us determine if your wisdom teeth pose a current or future threat to your oral health.
 Early detection of issues results in better outcomes for our patients, so we recommend the first evaluation be completed in a patient’s mid-teenage years.

 Wisdom Teeth Removal

 Before the procedure, we’ll discuss the various forms of anesthesia we may use during your procedure as well as any risks involved.
 Our primary goal is to ensure your comfort.
 We also want our patients to be as informed as possible, so there are no surprises.
-The qualified dentists at Dry Creek Oral Surgery will surgically remove your wisdom teeth and suture the gum.
+The qualified surgeons at Dry Creek Oral Surgery will surgically remove your wisdom teeth.
 We’ll then allow you to rest under our supervision.
 Once we determine that you’re safe to go home, we’ll send you on your way with post-op instructions as well as any necessary prescriptions.
 You’ll need to return to your follow-up appointment so we can check on your healing progress.

 Call Us Today to Schedule Your Appointment